brianbraatz/brianbraatz.github.io/content/post/Articles/_____new9999/Evolution of DDoS Attacks.md

 (Yes we went to the datacenter back then - physically- to install web applications.
 The software engineering team and I had to physically install the new servers.. and install windows etc... )

-Blastor was insane.. it hit the world HARD...
+Blaster was insane.. it hit the world HARD...

 [Blaster (computer worm) - Wikipedia](https://en.wikipedia.org/wiki/Blaster_%28computer_worm%29)